 This post may contain affiliate links.
 Please see our disclosure policy.

-These are hands-down my favorite blueberry muffins – super moist, buttery, and so easy to make.
-Every time I bake them, I’m reminded why I call this the best blueberry muffin recipe!
+These are hands-down my favorite blueberry muffins—moist, buttery, and so easy to make.
+Every time I bake them, I’m reminded exactly why I call this the best blueberry muffin recipe, they’re bakery style and so moist!

-If you like muffins try my Pistachio Muffins, Blackberry Muffins and Blueberry Banana Muffins!
+If you like muffins, try my Pistachio Muffins, Blackberry Muffins and Blueberry Banana Muffins!
+Or, explore all my favorite one bowl muffin recipes.

 Pin this now to find it later

-• Easy to Make: No mixer is required!
-Just two bowls and a spatula.
+No mixer required – just two bowls and a spatula.

 All-Purpose Flour: We use King Arthur flour for this recipe, which stabilizes the muffins.
 You can also use whole wheat flour or a combination of both.